Husband who 'cruelly' murdered his wife as she lay in bed jailed for life

 David Maggs, 71, will serve at least 20 years behind bars before he is eligible for parole after a jury found him guilty of murder.

-The pensioner admitted killing Linda Maggs at their home in Sebastopol, Pontypool, on February 6 last year.
+The pensioner admitted killing Linda Minahan at their home in Sebastopol, Pontypool, on February 6 last year.

 But said he “blanked out” during the attack and entered a guilty plea to manslaughter by reason of diminished responsibility.